Last updated by Dr Sarah Brewer on

 |CuraLin is taken at a dose of one or two capsules, three times a day, with water (after breakfast, after lunch and before bed).

 The maximum dose of CuraLin is 6 capsules per day.

-CuraLin is not suitable for use under the age of 18, for treating type 1 diabetes, or during pregnancy or breast-feeding.
+CuraLin is not suitable for use under the age of 18, for treating type 1 diabetes, or for use during pregnancy or breast-feeding.
 If in doubt, please check with your doctor.

 CuraLin is also sold in a triple pack of 3 x 180 capsules for a 10% discount, and in a 6 pack for a 20% discount.

 CuraLin capsules are easy to swallow and have a pleasant, slightly woody yet sweet aroma with a hint of licorice (although there is no licorice present).
 The CuraLin capsules are free from artificial colours, flavours, preservatives, sucrose , starch, wheat or yeast and contain only the powdered natural herbs.